This section features training materials to help employees of financial institutions learn about Canadian bank notes.

 Dealing With Suspicious Money

-If you receive a suspected counterfeit note at a branch or at a regional distribution centre (RDC), you should:
+The timely submission of suspected counterfeit notes helps police respond to counterfeiting activity.
+If you receive a suspected counterfeit note (Canadian or U.S.) at a branch of a financial institution or at a regional distribution centre (RDC), you should:

 - contact the local police